f5devcentral/f5-agility-labs-sslviz/docs/class3/module1/lab3.rst

    Ensure that all 3 subscriptions are successful (not **pending**) before proceeding to the next section.

+Keep your browser window open.
+You will need to return to it later.

 In the next section, you will use Terraform to build the AWS network infrastructure for this lab.